 Metal additive manufacturing is taking more and more space in the industry.
 From aeronautics to medical applications, these 3D printing technologies are offering brand new opportunities.
-Here, we will talk about Direct Metal Deposition is an additive manufacturing technology using a laser to melt metallic powder.
-Unlike most of the other technologies, it is not based on a powder bed but it uses a feed nozzle to propulse the powder into the laser beam.
+Here, we will talk about Direct Metal Deposition, an additive manufacturing technology using a laser to melt the metallic powder.
+Unlike most other technologies, it is not based on a powder bed but uses a feed nozzle to drive the powder into the laser beam.
 It is very similar to Fused Deposition Modeling as the nozzle can move to deposit the fused metal.

 In Direct Metal Deposition, the laser beam and the powder spray are focused and scan the substrate to deposit the metal.
-BeAM is one of the main DMD machine manufacturer.
+BeAM is one of the primary DMD machine manufacturers.

-As most of the metal 3D printing technologies ( selective laser melting, direct metal laser sintering ), this technology is based on the transformation of powdered metal into a solid metalic object.
-The main principle is to use a powder feed nozzle than propulse the powdered metal into the laser beam.
-The powdered metal is then fused by the laser.
-Using a layer by layer strategy, the printer head, composed of the laser beam and the feed nozzle, can scan the substrate to deposit successive layers.
-The deposit width is between 0.6 to 2.4 mm while the layer thickness lies between 0.2 and 0.8 mm.
+Like most metal 3D printing technologies ( selective laser melting, direct metal laser sintering ), this technology is based on transforming powdered metal into a solid metallic object.
+The main principle is to use a powder feed nozzle and then propulse the powdered metal into the laser beam.
+The laser then fuses the powdered metal.
+Using a layer-by-layer strategy, the printer head, composed of the laser beam and the feed nozzle, can scan the substrate to deposit successive layers.
+The deposit width is between 0.6 to 2.4 mm, while the layer thickness lies between 0.2 and 0.8 mm.

 This laser metal deposition technology can process all kinds of metallic materials.
 Among the most common are steel and aluminum.
 But very technical materials are also available such as Nickel based alloys, Titanium, Cobalt, and Copper.
 It is possible to use this technology with custom alloys, totally matching your requirements!

-Among the laser based metal 3D printing technologies, DMD is the only one not based on a powder bed.
+Among all the laser-based metal 3D printing technologies, DMD is the only one not based on a powder bed.
 In SLM and DMLS, the unfused metallic powder is used as support material and can be reused.
-In DMD, supports can be required to maintain the building object but almost all the powder is transformed into solid.
-There is no waste powder to recycle.
-This technology also has the ability to comply with a freeform substrate, a planar building platform is not compulsory.
+In DMD, supports can be required to maintain the building object, but almost all the powder is solidified.
+There is no powder waste to recycle.
+This technology also can comply with a freeform substrate.
+A planar building platform is not compulsory.

-This technology is mainly used in the aeronautic field to repair complex and expensive parts instead of replacing them.
+This technology is mainly used in aeronautics to repair complex and expensive parts instead of replacing them.
 That way, the manufacturer saves a spare part and the cost of disassembly and reassembly.
 This is particularly useful for some expensive components.
 Instead of getting a new expensive metal part, it is now possible to fix it using DMD.

 Have you ever heard about 3D-printed bridges?
 For example, this laser metal deposition technique can also be used on a larger scale for architectural projects.
 Indeed, MX3D, a Dutch team, used this technology to build a metallic bridge.
-The particularity of the project is that the 3D printers were specifically conceived to move into the building bridge.
-It is the first bridge entriely build by robots!
+The particularity of the project is that the 3D printers were explicitly conceived to move into the building bridge.
+It is the first bridge entirely built by robots!

-One of the first firm to propose this technology is Optomec which patented their LENS system.
-Other main actors in this field are Trumpf and the French company BeAM.
+One of the first firms to propose this technology is Optomec, which patented its LENS system.
+Other leading actors in this field are Trumpf and the French company BeAM.

-Direct Metal Deposition is mainly used in aeronautics which is one the main industrial field very active in additive manufacturing, to know more about the 4 areas where 3D printing is unstoppable, download our ebook .
+Direct Metal Deposition is mainly used in aeronautics, one of the leading industrial fields active in additive manufacturing.
+Download our ebook to learn about the four areas where 3D printing is unstoppable.